Inspiring and Enriching Communities

 I have lived in the Chilterns for most of my life and have spent many hours observing, painting and photographing the wildlife around me.
 My other main interests are playing tennis, gardening and walking all over the Chilterns with my dog, Nala, often catching up with friends or family at the same time.

 I have had a varied and interesting career that has now led me into working for Chiltern Rangers.
 I worked in the commercial side of the Biotech industry before training to be a primary school teacher.
 I spent sixteen years teaching in schools, the last six years as a headteacher.
 I have always loved the outdoors, my interest in conservation grew over the last few years where I found myself spending more and more time working at my ranger aunt’s croft in Inverness during the holidays.
-Since leaving teaching at the end of 2014, I have had an interesting year of learning: working as a conservation trainee with BBOWT, doing some dairy farming and getting my chainsaw and Forest School qualifications.
+I Ieft teaching at the end of 2014 and spent a year gaining lots of new experience.
+I worked with our friends at BBOWT as a conservation trainee where I learnt so much.
+On a lighter note we built up our fitness from time to time running around trying to round up their very jumpy Hebridean Sheep.
+To continue the working with animals theme I spent a few months milking cows on the evening shift.

-Being an all-rounder, I love my role at Chiltern Rangers and that we have a focus on working on both communities and conservation.
-I work with teachers and pupils helping them to set up and run their Forest Ranger Schools, enjoy using my new found skills in practical conservation work with lots of lovely volunteers, putting together funding bids and working with communities so that they can make the most of and look after our beautiful nature reserves.
+As an all-rounder, I love my role at Chiltern Rangers and that we have the focus of both communities and conservation.
+I work with teachers and pupils helping them to set up and run their Forest Ranger Schools, enjoy using my new found skills in practical conservation work with lots of lovely volunteers, putting together project funding bids and working with communities so that they can make the most of and look after our beautiful nature reserves and river.

-Away from Chiltern Rangers, I enjoy spending time with my partner Amanda and her children Henry and Hannah, cooking for family and friends, a nice pint of real ale, a woodwork project and playing tennis and golf (I like to say to myself that the banter is more important than winning!).
+For those of you who might be confused by the surname, I was Paul New but changed to my wife Amanda’s name Stack when we married a little while ago.
+Away from Chiltern Rangers, I enjoy spending time with Amanda and step children, cooking for family and friends, a nice pint of real ale, a woodwork project, playing tennis and golf (I like to say to myself that the banter is more important than winning!)
+I am about a year and a half away from being a black belt in Taekwondo – if my memory for the increasingly complex patterns holds up and I survive the increasingly fast and furious sparring!

 I grew up in Wantage, Oxfordshire next to the wide open tree-less spaces of the Berkshire Downs and The Ridgeway.
 First volunteered for – then Worked for – The Ridgeway National Trail after graduating.
 Smuggled into woody High Wycombe in 1993/4 as part of British Trust for Conservation Volunteers (BTCV) invasion of Bassetsbury Manor to run “weirdy beardy” (thanks, Dad) community / conservation projects.
 Married local girl Marion from (office) chair-making family in 1996 to prevent deportation back to Oxfordshire (and for love, obviously).
 Briefly sighted running national BTCV membership and leadership training programmes.
 Then I had a “sensible” phase of 10+ years, spent fiddling full-time with computers for money in open plan offices, server rooms and datacenters.
 Since 2008 I have variously juggled looking after our daughter Naomi, managing a local Furniture Re-Use Project, running a small IT consultancy business and keeping my allotment (from reverting to grassland).